AI-estimated baseline profile. Be the first to log a session!

 Where does Bantianyao come from?

-This oolong is grown in Fujian, China and is made from the Ban Tian Yao cultivar.
-After picking, the leaves received a heavy roast, which shapes the final flavor.
+Grown in Fujian, China from the Ban Tian Yao cultivar.
+The leaves got a heavy roast after picking.

 How much does Bantianyao cost?